ana-vranic/MapReduce-tutorial/docs/index.md

 A program written like this runs only on one processor, and we expect that the time necessary to process the whole text is proportional to the size of the text.
 Also, as the size of the dictionary grows, the performance degrades.
 When the size of the dictionary reaches the size of RAM or even swap space, the program will be stopped.

 In the map-reduce approach, we can avoid memory issues we may encounter.
-With a larger dataset, where we can still use our local computers, we can use modified versions of map-reduce functions.
-When data becomes big, we need to process and store data in distributed frameworks like Hadoop Spark or online computing services like AWS or Azure, where we can use the same principles and patterns we will learn in this tutorial.
+Those aproaches are scalable, and can be tested on the smaller datasets on local machine.
+When data becomes big, we'll need to process and store data in distributed frameworks like Hadoop or  Spark or online computing services like AWS or Azure, where we can use the same principles and patterns we will learn in this tutorial.

+## Map-Reduce

 MapReduce consists of 3 steps: